 This will also work for other types of special characters, such as slashes or ampersands, but most users will find it’s easier to wrap these types of characters in quotation marks instead.

 The CONCATENATE function in Excel is considered an essential tool for data analysts to have in their arsenal, allowing you to quickly combine different types of data.
 It isn’t the only way you can do this, however, as the newer CONCAT function offers the same functionality in the latest versions of Excel.
-If you’re keen to continue exploring, here are 10 Excel formulas that every data analyst should know.
+If you’re keen to continue exploring, why not check out the XLOOKUP function next, or the AVERAGE function?
+Alternatively, here’s a round-up of 10 Excel formulas that every data analyst should know.

 If you’re new to data analytics, you can try a free introductory data analytics short course.
-And, if you’d like to learn more about forging a career in the field, check out the following:
+And, for more tutorials and resources, check out the following: